-The "One Health approach" is an integrated strategy that aims to improve public health outcomes by fostering communication and collaboration across many sectors (Govt. of NCT of Delhi, 2020).
-The environment and the food chain are two ways that antibiotic resistance might proliferate.
+The "One Health approach" is an integrated strategy that aims to improve public health outcomes by fostering communication and collaboration across many sectors.
+(Govt. of NCT of Delhi, 2020) The environment and the food chain are two ways that antibiotic resistance might proliferate.
 Consequently, the food, agricultural, and environmental sectors are essential sectors that play a pivotal role in reducing AMR infections.
-One health approach that combines measures from the human, animal, and environmental health sectors can stop the further development and spread of antimicrobial resistance (AMR) (Alas, 2021).
+One health approach that combines measures from the human, animal, and environmental health sectors can stop the further development and spread of antimicrobial resistance (AMR).
+(CONCEPT NOTE AND PROGRAM Webinar: Advancing the One Health Response to Antimicrobial Resistance (AMR), n.d).
 One health strategy was used in both the Indian National Action Plan and the three State action plans on AMR that were available.
 In all state AMR committees, core working groups, technical advisory committees, and inter-sectoral coordination committees, representation from the human, animal, and environmental sectors has been guaranteed.
 Inter-ministerial coordination also emphasized to facilitate one health approach in combating AMR.
 Bridging the gap between One Health sciences and economic and social sciences is pivotal.
-Effective global strategies to counter AMR must not only embrace One Health principles but also consider economic evidence, social fairness, and equitable access to healthcare for both humans and animals (Robinson et al., 2016).
+Effective global strategies to counter AMR must not only embrace One Health principles but also consider economic evidence, social fairness, and equitable access to healthcare for both humans and animals (Robinson et al., 2016)